Otitis externa

 - The patient should be given information regarding the causative and aggravating factors.

-- In persistent cases, the possibility of fungal infection, allergy and malignant tumours should be considered.
+- In persistent cases, the possibility of fungal infection, allergy, chronic skin disease and malignant tumours should be considered.

 - Remember the possibility of malignant otitis externa in a patient with general symptoms and suffering from pain, as well as in cases refractory to treatment.